Discrepancy Modeling Framework: Learning missing physics, modeling systematic residuals, and disambiguating between deterministic and random effects: Discrepancy Modeling Applications

 \subsubsection{Adding Noise}

 We re-ran both discrepancy modeling approaches with the Lorenz attractor and increasing levels of Gaussian noise added to the 'true' Lorenz dynamics to evaluate the effect of sensor measurement \textit{quality}.
-Importantly, we assume any noise is due to both natural variability and system observation.
 We use noise level of $\sigma = [0.1\%, \; 1\%, \; 10\%] $.
 As seen in Fig.~\ref{fig:Lorenz_RMSE_Compare}, discrepancy modeling shows promise for overcoming model-measurement mismatch, even for highly nonlinear, chaotic systems such as the Lorenz attractor.
-Firstly, despite seeing an increase in accuracy as compared to the approximate model in learning a discrepancy model of the systematic residual, the model discovery method were unable to reliably predict the attractor 'jump', which is a known challenge for data-driven modeling of chaotic dynamical systems~\cite{brunton2017chaos}.
+Firstly, despite seeing an increase in accuracy as compared to the approximate model in learning a discrepancy model of the systematic state-space residual, the model discovery method were unable to reliably predict the attractor 'jump', which is a known challenge for data-driven modeling of chaotic dynamical systems~\cite{brunton2017chaos}.
 Secondly, we noticed a relationship between the accuracy increase and the forecasting window, as seen in Fig.~\ref{fig:TimeWindow}.
 While discrepancy modeling appears to have little impact on reducing the model-measurement mismatch, the percent change in error in Fig.~\ref{fig:Lorenz_RMSE_Compare} was computed over the entire forecasting window.
 However, we see that percent change in root mean squared error (RMSE) is a function of forecasting.
 Accuracy increase with discrepancy model augmentation begins near 100\% and decreases as the forecasting window is extended, eventually settling near zero percent change from the approximate model.
 Note the drop in RMSE around five seconds of forecasting for NN, GPR, and arguably the SINDy discrepancy models corresponds with the first attractor 'jump' of the Lorenz.